 Business cards are very important in business culture in Vietnam.
 Your cards should have both English and Vietnamese.
 When giving out business cards or brochures, give them in order: the most senior member is the one who receives first then moving down.
 Make sure the writing is facing the recipient.

-In Vietnam, like other Asian countries, the seniority is taken very seriously.
+In Vietnam, like other Asian countries, seniority is taken very seriously.
 So knowing how to address your colleagues and show respect is the key factor to business success in Vietnam.